downtocode/glauss/README.md

 Contributing
 ------------
 Got a bug fix?
 New feature?
 Sent a pull request here on Github.
 Just please use the project's coding style (which is almost the same as the Linux kernel's coding style except without the 80 characters per line limit).
+You can use the `--bench` option to benchmark the performance and see how it's affected.